 What is a will?

-Whether you require a trust, in addition to a will, depends on your particular circumstances, the size of your estate, and your individual wishes.
-One instance in which a trust may be advisable if you have properties in different states, but a will is typically sufficient to transfer assets after your death.
-In some circumstances, a will may created a trust upon your death to hold specific assets.
+Whether you require a trust in addition to a will depends on your particular circumstances, the size of your estate, and your individual wishes.
+One instance in which a trust may be advisable is if you have properties in different states, but a will is typically sufficient to transfer assets after your death.
+In some circumstances, a will may create a trust upon your death to hold specific assets.

 Do all assets pass according to my will?